 One last morning is set aside to photograph the grizzlies of Katmai before we plan to fly back to Kodiak later today.
 Traveling in an open skiff, we head to shore once more, looking for a glimpse of the glaciers that crown the high mountain backdrop above the lonely coast.
 Typically these peaks are cloaked in clouds while evocative mists weave in and out of the bays, providing the moisture that keeps the Katmai landscape so lush and verdant.
 Deep ash covered the region after the massive 1912 eruption of Mount Katmai and adjacent Novarupta, and revegetation in the century since has come mostly as a thick blanket of willow and alder bushes, though some stands of spruce thrive as well—keep an eye out for bald eagles in the treetops.
 Seabirds abound, too—look for kittiwakes, terns, mergansers, pigeon guillemots and black oystercatchers.

 On shore, we walk across the tidal flats and gravel bars, possibly fording a few streams to find the best vantage point for a last chance to capture images of the bears.
 Inevitably, it's going to be hard to leave here.
 Most travelers never get such an immersion in genuine wilderness, let alone the chance for close-up photos of some of the world's most magnificent carnivores in their natural habitat.
-We're sure to come away awed by the way the bears allow us into their world, and inspired to protect their future from the very real threats of mining, climate change and other forces that may impact the ecosystem that sustains them—especially the salmon runs on which they rely.
+We're sure to come away awed by the way the bears allow us into their world, and inspired to protect their future from the very real threats of mining, oil and gas development, climate change and other forces that may impact the ecosystem that sustains them—especially the salmon runs on which they rely.
 Back in Kodiak, our local guide meets us once more to accompany us on the transfer to our hotel.
 A farewell dinner is planned at a local restaurant, where fresh seafood is always on the menu, along with other choices.